JCharante/pos365-analysis/README.md

 You'll need to install the python3 dependencies in requirements.txt

-Use `python3 init.py` to initialize the SQLite3 database. (suggestion: install SQLite DB Browser to view the database)
+Use `python3 init.py` to initialize the SQLite3 database and data folder. (suggestion: install SQLite DB Browser to view the database)

+Use `python3 add_store.py <storename>` to add a store to the database & data folder.
+This will create a folder in the data folder with the store name.

+Use `python3 load.py` to check the data folder for new CSV files and load them into the database.